DougBurke/sherpa/docs/plots/backends.rst

 is supported by Sherpa.
 We also use the term *backend* to refer to Sherpa classes that connect the Sherpy plot objects with the plotting backend by translating Sherpa options into backend-specific commands.
-The details of that are explained below, but in short a backend class would translate the sherpa backend-independent "plot a line in red from here to there" into backend specific ``plt.plot(x,y, linecolor='r')``.
+The details of that are explained below, but, in short, a backend class would translate the sherpa backend-independent "plot a line in red from here to there" into backend specific ``plt.plot(x,y, linecolor='r')`` (if the backend is :term:`matplotlib`).

 Instead of utilizing Sherpa classes and commands to plot data, users can alternatively just access the data in the Sherpa data objects (e.g. the x and y values of a dataset) and perform plotting operations directly with any plotting backend that is available ot them.
-This method may be less convenient, but it also works for ploting backends not (yet) supported by Sherpa.
+This method may be less convenient, but it works for ploting backends not (yet) supported by Sherpa.

 Backend-independent plotting options
 ====================================